Icenium/bond-content/grocery-list-nativescript/lesson-2.md

 #### Action

-* **h**.
-Click the “Permissions” link in the menu on the left-hand side of the screen.
+* **e**.
+Click the “Data” tab on the left-hand side of the screen.
+* **f**.
+Click the “Permissions” link.
-* **i**.
+* **g**.
 Change the Groceries permission dropdown from “Public” to “Private”, and then click the green “Save” button on the bottom of the screen.

 <hr data-action="end" />